adamrab123/Mandelbrot-Set-Simulation/README.md

     - `--iterations, -i`: The number of iterations to perform before determining whether a number belongs in the set or not.
         - default: 20

+    - `--outputfile, -o`: The name of the file to output the image to.

+    - `--blocksize, -b`: The number of threads per block to use in the computation.

+        - default: TBD

+        - The number of blocks to use will be computed from the total number of points to calculate and this value.

 ## Math

 - The x axis is the real axis, the y axis is the imaginary axis.